The Bankrate promise

 If there’s a downside to target-date funds, it’s that they can cost more than other funds, though their expense ratio is still often reasonable.
 But that additional cost is for their extra management.
 Also, it may make sense to pick a target date that’s five or 10 years later than you actually want to retire, because that leaves more high-growth assets in your portfolio.
 By doing this, you help ensure that you won’t outlive your money, a risk that can prove very stressful in your retirement years.

 7. Small-cap stock funds

 Funds that invest in small companies – those called small-cap stocks – are an attractive place for long-term investment returns.
 Small-caps have the potential to grow quickly over time, and they’re often high-growth companies, but not always.
 Because they’re smaller and have fewer financial resources, small caps tend to be riskier, but they can make up for it with high returns.

 Because of their potential for growth over time, small-caps can be a good investment for a Roth IRA, letting you compound your money.
 You can invest in a fund focused exclusively on small caps, such as an index fund that tracks the Russell 2000, and enjoy the relative safety created by the fund’s well-diversified portfolio of holdings.

 Watch out for highly speculative investments

 If you’re investing the money you need for your retirement, you want to balance the prospect for strong, long-term returns with taking reasonable risks.
 For example, a well-diversified portfolio of stocks is likely to outpace most investments over time.
 Yet in the short term, stocks can fluctuate significantly.
 But overall, a portfolio of stock index funds is a time-tested way to build wealth.

 Recently, some companies have begun offering the ability to purchase cryptocurrencies such as Bitcoin in an IRA or 401(k).
 While Bitcoin has had a strong run since it was first introduced in 2009, it’s an unproven and highly speculative asset.
-In fact, it’s fallen more than 75 percent from its all-time high reached in 2021.
+In fact, it’s fallen significantly from its all-time high reached in 2021.
 These features make it inappropriate for retirement accounts.